jundalisay/sp/content/en/material/principles/intro/chapter-06b.md

 - Substance by Descartes and Spinoza
 - Brahma by Hinduism

-The Positive and Negative keep on acting on Existence-Consciousness to create:
+The Positive and Negative keep on acting on Substance or Existence-Consciousness to create:
 - the 5 Strata of Spiritual Superphysics for metaphysical phenomena
 - the 5 Elements of Bio Superphyics for living phenomena
 - the 5 Layers of Material Superphysics for physical phenomena